qwertyasdf123/Devio/README.md

 ## What is it?

-**A multi-purpose developer oriented discord bot written in typescript** Wether it be search for languages or how to install them, `$tag format`ing for the newbie to use syntax highlighting, we've got it all.
+**A multi-purpose developer oriented discord bot written in typescript** Whether it be searching for languages or how to install them, `$tag format`ing for the newbie to use syntax highlighting, we've got it all.

 **Devio is planned to include...**
 - 🏷️ Tags for common mistakes